Yan Zhitui: Family background

 Yan Zhitui's ancestors were originally from Linyi in modern-day Shandong Province.
 His family belonged to the aristocratic Yan clan of Langya (琅琊顏氏).
-After the fall of the Jin Dynasty's capital city of Chang'an during the Uprising of the Five Barbarians, the Yan family migrated south below the Yangtze River in the year 317.
+After the fall of the Jin dynasty's capital city of Chang'an during the Uprising of the Five Barbarians, the Yan family migrated south below the Yangtze River in 317.
 At the Eastern Jin's new capital of Jiankang (modern-day Nanjing) the Yan family became prominent amongst the elite families.
-The Yan family provided many officials that served the governments of the Eastern Jin Dynasty and the succeeding Southern Dynasties in southern China.
-There was one dissident of the Yan family, though; upon the transition of the Southern Qi to Liang regimes in the year 502, Yan Zhitui's grandfather, Yan Jianyuan refused to serve the Liang court out of continuing loyalty to the Southern Qi.
+The Yan family provided many officials that served the governments of the Eastern Jin dynasty and the succeeding Southern Dynasties in southern China.
+There was one dissident of the Yan family, though; upon the transition of the Southern Qi to Liang regimes in April to May 502, Yan Zhitui's grandfather Yan Jianyuan refused to serve the Liang court out of continuing loyalty to the Southern Qi.
 When Emperor Wu of Liang assumed the throne and control over southern China, Yan Jianyuan starved himself to death in an act of piety towards the dynasty he once served.
-Despite this act of devotion from his grandfather, Zhitui's father, Yan Xie decided to serve Emperor Wu and the new Liang Dynasty.
+Despite this act of devotion from his grandfather, his father Yan Xie decided to serve Emperor Wu and the new Liang dynasty.
 Yan Zhiyi and Yan Zhisan were his older brothers.

-Descendant
+Descendants

-He had three sons, Yan Silu, Yan Minchu and Yan Youqin.
+He had three sons: Yan Silu, Yan Minchu and Yan Youqin.